-A state-of-the-art vascular lab with digital imaging is adjacent to the cardiac catheterization lab in the Heart Center at UH Parma Medical Center.
+A state-of-the-art vascular lab with digital imaging is adjacent to the cardiac catheterization lab at University Hospitals Harrington Heart & Vascular Institute at UH Parma Medical Center.
 Our vascular surgeons perform a variety of peripheral vascular procedures for diagnostic and treatment purposes, including:

 - Arterial intervention of the upper and lower extremities

 - Endografts for aortic aneurysms

 The Vascular Center at UH Parma Medical Center utilizes technologies that integrate diagnosis and treatment and allows peripheral vascular specialists to enhance patient care.
 This results in fewer surgeries, safer procedures, shorter hospital stays, faster recoveries and better outcomes for vascular patients.

 In addition to vascular cases, the lab is available for cardiac catheterizations and interventions.
 Our digital equipment allows physicians to view images quickly and more clearly, giving the vascular surgeon a distinct edge over previous capabilities.
 Images can be reviewed instantly through the hospital’s picture archival communication system (PACS).

 Interventional radiologists also use the vascular suite to perform minimally invasive diagnostic, vascular and interventional procedures, including angiograms, radiofrequency ablation and line insertions for intravenous devices.
 Our digital equipment was selected for both superior resolution of images and safety features that reduce radiation exposure.